Bedford School: Sport

 Bedford School has a different major sport for each term.
 The Christmas term is rugby union orientated, the Easter term is devoted to hockey, and Summer is the cricket season.
 Rowing with the Bedford School Boat Club takes place on the River Ouse throughout the year.
-Other popular Bedford School sports include athletics, badminton, basketball, canoeing, cross-country running, fencing, fives, football, golf, rifle shooting, sailing, squash, swimming, table tennis, tennis, volleyball, water polo and weight training.
+Other popular Bedford School sports include athletics, badminton, basketball, canoeing, cross country running, fencing, fives, football, golf, rifle shooting, sailing, squash, swimming, table tennis, tennis, volleyball, water polo and weight training.

-The school produced cricketer Alastair Cook, who went on to captain the England cricket team, and whose coach at Bedford School was sports master and former England batsman Derek Randall.
+The school has produced cricketer Alastair Cook, who went on to captain the England cricket team, and whose coach at Bedford School was sports master and former England batsman Derek Randall.
 Other Bedford School sportsmen include England rugby internationals Martin Bayfield and Andy Gomarsall; the rower Jack Beresford, winner of five Olympic medals; and 1924 Olympic 100-metre sprint gold medallist Harold Abrahams.

 Headmasters

-Edmund Greene was appointed as headmaster of Bedford School prior to Bedford School's foundation in 1552.
-From then on the Wardens and Fellows of New College, Oxford were given the right to appoint the master (headmaster) and usher (deputy headmaster).
-This came to an end in 1903, with the appointment of John Edward King to headship.
-The schools headmasters have been:
+Edmund Greene was appointed headmaster of Bedford School before its foundation in 1552.
+From then on, the Wardens and Fellows of New College, Oxford, had the right to appoint the master (headmaster) and usher (deputy headmaster).
+This arrangement came to an end in 1903 with the appointment of John Edward King.
+The school's headmasters have been: